 I would recommend either going to Petra on your way from Amman to Aqaba and spending a night there.
 Or going from either Amman or Aqaba and spending the night.
 This also then allows you to experience the Petra by night ceremony.

 Wadi Rum is the stunning desert area in Jordan.
 Made famous by Lawrence of Arabia it is a jaw dropping landscape of rich colours and shapes.
-It is photography heaven thus this post is a photo essay.
+It is photography heaven thus this post is a photo essay and one of the main Jordan tourist attractions.

 The desert is a protected area in the south of Jordan.
 The Rum as it is known has been habited for thousands of years.
 Today the residents of the Rum are bedouins – they live on and around the area and tend to their goat herds.
 There are many sites to see within Wadi Rum.
 Quite a few were made famous by Lawrence of Arabia – such as the seven pillars of wisdom and Lawrence’s Spring.